Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

-This schema is straightforward yet facilitates effective navigation of risk questions that cover all compliance requirements.

-\textbf{Score the AI system.} Users can provide answers to the questions using a simple binary metric based on their situation. \begin{itemize} \item \textit{Yes}: Indicates full compliance or agreement. \item \textit{No}: Indicates non-compliance or disagreement. \item \textit{N/A (Not Applicable)}: Indicates that the question does not apply to the specific case or context. \end{itemize}
+\textbf{3) Score the AI system.} Users can provide answers to the questions using a simple binary metric based on their situation. \begin{itemize} \item \textit{Yes}: Indicates full compliance or agreement. \item \textit{No}: Indicates non-compliance or disagreement. \item \textit{N/A (Not Applicable)}: Indicates that the question does not apply to the specific case or context. \end{itemize}

 For the question, \textit{Do you establish an AI risk management system to conduct ongoing risk assessment and treatment?}, users can answer \textit{Yes} if they have implemented a structured system for ongoing assessment and treatment of AI risks.
 Answering \textit{No} indicates the absence of such a system. \textit{N/A} should be selected if the organization does not engage in AI activities or if this specific practice is not applicable to their operations.
 Scores are assigned based on whether the answer reflects compliance (Yes) or non-compliance (No), with N/A indicating exemption from scoring.
 This approach provides clarity on how to interpret and score responses in a compliance assessment using a simple binary metric.
 Adjustments can be made based on specific scoring criteria or compliance frameworks relevant to the user context.

 The following shows how to calculate a simple score using the 21 questions.

 \( Q_i \) represents the score for each of the 21 risk questions and \( S \) denotes the final compliance score of the high-risk AI, against the EU AI Act.
 We assigned an equal weight of 1 for each question.
 Thus, the formula with weights can be expressed as follows (\ref{eq:compliance score 1}).